arthurmartelli/showcase/multithreaded-web-server/README.md

 # Rust Multithreaded Web Server

-This is a simple multithreaded web server written in Rust.
+This is a multithreaded web server written in Rust.
 It uses the std::net library to listen for incoming connections on a specified port, and serves files from a specified directory.

+## Requirements

+- Rust 1.55.0 or later
+- Rocket 0.5.0 or later

 ## Getting Started

-To run the server, you'll need Rust installed on your machine.
-You can download it from the official Rust website: https://www.rust-lang.org/tools/install

-Once Rust is installed, you can clone this repository and run the server using the following commands:

 ```bash
 git clone https://github.com/yourusername/rust-multithreaded-web-server.git